Welcome outdoorsy explorers to our Coleman Sundome 3 Person Tent review!

 It is easy to carry for car camping thanks to its handy storage bag.

-However, this tent weighs eight pounds, so it’s not an ideal backpacking tent.
+However, this tent weighs over eight pounds, so it’s not suitable as a backpacking tent.
 And consumer reviews back this up.

 The poles and stakes do come in two separate carry bags, so you can split the weight with another camper if required.